bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ## The simulation inputs

-The simulation inputs for BISTRO are comprised of specifications regarding mass transit operations, on-demand rideshare partnerships and incentives, and mass transit finances.
+The simulation inputs are comprised of specifications regarding mass transit operations, on-demand rideshare partnerships and incentives, and mass transit finances.

 For **round I**, the input parameters specify:
 * **purchases and sales of buses serving a route**.